joshuafuller/Reticulum/README.md

 to find interface definitions for initial connectivity to the global distributed Reticulum backbone.

 ## Public Testnet
 ***Important!** Historically, a developer-targeted testnet was made available by the Reticulum project itself.
-As the amount of global Reticulum nodes and entrypoints have grown to a substantial quantity, this public testnet, including the Amsterdam Testnet entrypoint, is slated for de-commisioning in the first quarter of 2026.
-If your own instances rely on this entrypoint for connectivity, it is high time to start configuring alternatives.
+As the amount of global Reticulum nodes and entrypoints have grown to a substantial quantity, this public testnet, including the Amsterdam Testnet entrypoint, has now been decommissioned.
+If your still have instances that relied on this entrypoint for connectivity, transition to using the distributed backbone instead.
 Reticulum now includes a full on-network interface discovery and connectivity bootstrapping system.
 Read the [Bootstrapping Connectivity](https://reticulum.network/manual/gettingstartedfast.html#bootstrapping-connectivity) section of the manual for pointers.*

 ## Support Reticulum
 You can help support the continued development of open, free and private communications systems by donating via one of the following channels: